nb312/Kotlin-Extension/README.md

         print("Hello world")
         print(context.resources.getString(R.string.hello))
 ```
-But,with this library,you can use like beneath.
+But,with this library,you can use them like beneath.
 ```kotlin
         var hello = R.string.hello.id2String //obtain the 'Hello world' var green = R.color.green.id2Color // 'obtain the color green of your define'